Sharan-Babu/FB_wit/README.md

 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/returned_json.JPG)

 <ul>
 <li> Line 48 and line 49 parse through the returned JSON and extract the intent and entity respectively.
-We wrap the entire thing in a <i>'try...except'</i> block to handle errors.</li>
+We wrap the entire block of code in a <i>'try...except'</i> block to handle errors.</li>
 <li>Save the file.
 Open the terminal, go to the working directory and run the command:</li></ul>

 ~~~